2024-01-12 10:04:38

 As the Lakers’ defensive focus shifted to Booker in the second half, everything opened up for Beal and even Nurkic in the post.
 Los Angeles kept trying to hide the 39-year-old LeBron James on Grayson Allen, so the Suns gave him the ball and let him run pick-and-roll with Nurk.

 James switched onto Nurk on the block, and despite LeBron’s size and strength, that’s still a mismatch.
-Jarred Vanderbilt got caught shading over too far, and before Nurkic even thought about scoring, he zipped the ball from the post out to Booker for a catch-and-shoot 3:
+Jarred Vanderbilt got caught shading over too far, and before Nurkic even thought regarding scoring, he zipped the ball from the post out to Booker for a catch-and-shoot 3:

 There’s nothing fancy or overly complicated here; just high-IQ basketball in locating mismatches and exploiting over-helping defenders.
-The Suns’ offense is so high-powered that, even after the Lakers attempted to slow Booker, they wound up surrendering the exact type of look you never want to give up to a red-hot scorer.
+The Suns’ offense is so high-powered that, even following the Lakers attempted to slow Booker, they wound up surrendering the exact type of look you never want to give up to a red-hot scorer.

 The win-loss column hasn’t reflected these tantalizing glimpses just yet, but the Suns’ latest win with a healthy Big 3 revealed how their process should eventually yield more promising results.
 From here, it’s just a matter of repetition.